juicedata/juicefs/docs/en/reference/command_reference.md

 #### Description

-Run basic benchmark on the target object storage to test if it works as expected.
+Run basic benchmarks on the target object storage to test if it works as expected.

 #### Synopsis